Benign Kidney Tumors

 Oncocytoma is a benign, usually asymptomatic tumor that can grow quite large.
 They can develop throughout the body and are not unique to the kidneys.
 Their cause is unknown, and they appear with greater frequency in men than in women.
 Typically, they are discovered incidentally by ultrasound, IVP, CT, or MRI scan for an unrelated health problem.

 Under a microscope, many oncocytomas resemble early-stage RCCs.
 Many physicians regard them as precancerous growths to be surgically removed unless the patient's age or overall health condition dictates otherwise.

 Also known as renal hamartoma, angiomyolipomas are rare benign tumors usually caused by an inherited genetic mutation.
 They can occur on an isolated, individual basis, but most often are associated with a rare genetic disease called tuberous sclerosis, which can cause tumors in the skin, kidneys, brain, and other organ systems.
-About 80% of persons diagnosed with tuberous sclerosis also have angiomyolipoma.
+About 80 percent of persons diagnosed with tuberous sclerosis also have angiomyolipoma.

 In patients without tuberous sclerosis, these tumors most often occur in middle-aged women.
 Most cases are discovered when the patient undergoes a CT scan for an unrelated abdominal problem, suffers gastrointestinal discomfort, or suffers a sudden hemorrhage caused by the rupture of a large tumor.